You have

 A Word About pH in Detergent and Why It Matters

 At Fine Linen and Bath, we always recommend using a pH-neutral detergent to wash luxury linen.
-In layman’s terms, pH translates to “potential of Hydrogen” (or “power of Hydrogen) with the H denoting the chemical symbol. pH is measured on a scale of 0 to 14, with low pH being acidic (for example, lemon juice has a pH of around 2) and high pH being alkaline, or basic (bleach has a pH of 13).
-Most commercial modern detergents tend to be a bit on the alkaline side, with a pH of between 8 and 10; this is considered “good” for targeting routine dirt and stains, but the pH of these detergents is achieved by using harsh chemicals.
+In layman's terms, pH translates to "potential of Hydrogen" (or "power of Hydrogen") with the H denoting the chemical symbol. pH is measured on a scale of 0 to 14, with low pH being acidic (for example, lemon juice has a pH of around 2) and high pH being alkaline, or basic (bleach has a pH of 13).
+Most commercial modern detergents tend to be a bit on the alkaline side, with a pH of between 8 and 10; this is considered "good” for targeting routine dirt and stains, but the pH of these detergents is achieved by using harsh chemicals.

-Detergents with a truly neutral pH measure somewhere between 6.5 and 7.5 (the same as pH of skin).
+Detergents with a truly neutral pH measure somewhere between 6.8 and 7.2 (the same as pH of skin).
 A pH-neutral detergent will protect the integrity of fine fabric while not irritating your skin.
 Consider this: nearly everything you wash (with the exception of, perhaps, a tablecloth) comes in direct contact with your skin.
 An acidic low pH detergent can irritate your skin, causing irritation, rash, and redness; an alkaline high pH can damage the protective acid mantle on your skin that serves as a barrier to infection.
 Using a pH-neutral formula is a better choice for your health and wellness as well as the longevity of your luxury linen.

 Fine Linen and Bath: An In-Store Shopping Experience Delivered to You Online